 Tertiary Admission Centre Codes (TAC) Codes

-Students must hold current nursing registration with Australian Health Practitioners Regulatory Authority (AHPRA).
+Students must hold current registration as a Nurse (Division 1) with the Australian Health Practitioners Regulatory Authority (AHPRA).

 Education for registration as a nurse with Australian Health Practitioners Regulatory Authority (AHPRA).